danvk/rusty-boggle/README.md

 Is there a pattern for de-duping code between a mut and non-mut method?

 It's going to pay off to get very, very comfortable with idiomatic `Option` usage.
-It's not really clear to me when I can use `flat_map`.
+- It's not really clear to me when I can use `flat_map`.
+- The trailing `?` operator is helpful.
+- Is there an equivalent of refinement? i.e. panic on Err

 It seems like sometimes `Box` gets implicitly unwrapped in ways that confuse me.
 For example, this looks like it should be the identity: